The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 all the principles the Council of Europe stands for and to the foundations

-of the European multilateral architecture which has been built to
+of the European multilateral architecture which was built to avoid

-of Georgia's regions is part of the same aggressive policy, blatantly
+occupation of Georgia’s regions is part of the same aggressive policy,

-violating fundamental principles and norms of international law
+blatantly violating fundamental principles and norms of international

 2. The return of a large-scale war of aggression in Europe highlights